Dear readers of ADxS.org, please forgive the disruption.

 3.2.
 Effect of noradrenergic drugs

-The effect of noradrenergic medication is subjectively described by ADHD sufferers as increasing the “green zone” between underchallenge (which makes ADHD sufferers shut down internally), and overchallenge (which drives ADHD sufferers into stress).
-Balance increases.
-Affect breakthroughs (outbursts of anger, emotional overreactions) decrease.
+The effect of noradrenergic medication is subjectively described by people with ADHD as increasing the “green zone” between underchallenge (which causes people with ADHD to switch off internally) and overload (which drives people with ADHD into stress).
+The balance increases.
+Affective outbursts (outbursts of anger, emotional overreactions) are reduced.

 Noradrenergic medication improves ADHD symptoms